maxim-pre/job-tracker-front/README.md

 ## Front-end

 After creating the react app with `$npx create react-app`.
-I wanted to start of by making it possible for a user to create and account, login and Logout.
+I wanted to start off by making it possible for a user to create and account, login and Logout.

 I started by creating the following axios instance: